paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 **(j) Conduct of proceedings; hearings** The Commission may conduct its proceedings in such manner as will best conduce to the proper dispatch of business and to the ends of justice.
 No commissioner shall participate in any hearing or proceeding in which he has a pecuniary interest.
 Any party may appear before the Commission and be heard in person or by attorney.
 Every vote and official act of the Commission shall be entered of record, and its proceedings shall be public upon the request of any party interested.
 The Commission is authorized to withhold publication of records or proceedings containing secret information affecting the national defense.

-**(k) Annual reports to Congress** The Commission shall make an annual report to Congress, copies of which shall be distributed as are other reports transmitted to Congress.
-Such reports shall contain—

-(1) such information and data collected by the Commission as may be considered of value in the determination of questions connected with the regulation of interstate and foreign wire and radio communication and radio transmission of energy;

-(2) such information and data concerning the functioning of the Commission as will be of value to Congress in appraising the amount and character of the work and accomplishments of the Commission and the adequacy of its staff and equipment;

-(3) an itemized statement of all funds expended during the preceding year by the Commission, of the sources of such funds, and of the authority in this chapter or elsewhere under which such expenditures were made; and

-(4) specific recommendations to Congress as to additional legislation which the Commission deems necessary or desirable, including all legislative proposals submitted for approval to the Director of the Office of Management and Budget.

-**(l) Record of reports** All reports of investigations made by the Commission shall be entered of record, and a copy thereof shall be furnished to the party who may have complained, and to any common carrier or licensee that may have been complained of.
+**(k) Record of reports** All reports of investigations made by the Commission shall be entered of record, and a copy thereof shall be furnished to the party who may have complained, and to any common carrier or licensee that may have been complained of.

-**(m) Publication of reports; admissibility as evidence** The Commission shall provide for the publication of its reports and decisions in such form and manner as may be best adapted for public information and use, and such authorized publications shall be competent evidence of the reports and decisions of the Commission therein contained in all courts of the United States and of the several States without any further proof or authentication thereof.
+**(l) Publication of reports; admissibility as evidence** The Commission shall provide for the publication of its reports and decisions in such form and manner as may be best adapted for public information and use, and such authorized publications shall be competent evidence of the reports and decisions of the Commission therein contained in all courts of the United States and of the several States without any further proof or authentication thereof.

-**(n) Compensation of appointees** Rates of compensation of persons appointed under this section shall be subject to the reduction applicable to officers and employees of the Federal Government generally.
+**(m) Compensation of appointees** Rates of compensation of persons appointed under this section shall be subject to the reduction applicable to officers and employees of the Federal Government generally.

-**(o) Use of communications in safety of life and property** For the purpose of obtaining maximum effectiveness from the use of radio and wire communications in connection with safety of life and property, the Commission shall investigate and study all phases of the problem and the best methods of obtaining the cooperation and coordination of these systems.
+**(n) Use of communications in safety of life and property** For the purpose of obtaining maximum effectiveness from the use of radio and wire communications in connection with safety of life and property, the Commission shall investigate and study all phases of the problem and the best methods of obtaining the cooperation and coordination of these systems.

 ### Statutory Notes